syah1ra1/intro-to-spc-SECOND/slides.md

 :::: {.columns}
 ::: {.column width="50%"}
 ### The Master Equation
-The fundamental relation of thermodynamics:
+The fundamental relation of thermodynamics applied to system modeling:

 $$\Delta U = Q - W$$

-The work done $W$ is positive when the system expands against an external pressure.
+The work done $W$ is treated as positive when the system boundary expands against an external pressure vector.
 :::

 ::: {.column width="50%"}